Romina Power: Musical fame

 In 1975, Power and her husband Albano "Al Bano" Carrisi founded the singing duo Al Bano and Romina Power, which became a sensation in Continental Europe and Latin America.
 They released multiple albums in different languages and achieved 7th place for Italy in both the 1976 and 1985 Eurovision Song Contests.
 Their biggest hits included "Felicità", "Sharazan", and "Ci sarà".
+At the Sanremo Music Festival, the duo placed second in 1982 with "Felicità" and won the 1984 festival with "Ci sarà"; they later placed third in 1987 with "Nostalgia canaglia" and in 1989 with "Cara terra mia".